 Microbial composition

-The laboratory microbial inocula were dominated by Micrococcales (40.56%), Burkholderiales (23.28%) and Chitinophagales (16.23%), while the natural microbial inocula were dominated by Burkholderiales (31.33%), Kapabacteriales (25.05%), Sphingobacteriales (9.19%), Flavobacteriales (7.24%), and Chitinonphagales (6,2%).
+The laboratory microbial inocula were dominated by Micrococcales (40.56%), Burkholderiales (23.28%) and Chitinophagales (16.23%), while the natural microbial inocula were dominated by Burkholderiales (31.33%), Kapabacteriales (25.05%), Sphingobacteriales (9.19%), Flavobacteriales (7.24%), and Chitinonphagales (6.2%).
 In the recipient Daphnia microbial communities, the same top four most abundant bacterial orders were observed between the two microbial inoculum treatments, the presence and absence of the infection, the presence and absence of the cyanobacterium, and the three different genotypes (Table 2).
 The observed top four taxa in the Daphnia guts consisted of: Burkholderiales, Pseudomonadales, Verrucomicrobiales, and Rhizobiales.
 Relative abundance tables can be found in the supplementary information (Table SI7).

 ASV richness